Microextrusion: Microextrusion processes

 Like normal macro-level extrusion, several similar microextrusion processes have been described over the years.
 The most basic processes were forward (direct) and backward (indirect) microextrusion.
 The ram (which propels the billet forward) and billet both move in the same direction with forward microextrusion, while in backward microextrusion has the ram and billet moving in opposite directions.
 These in turn have been applied to specialized applications such as the manufacture of microbillet, brass micropins, microgear shafts, and microcondensers.
 However, other processes have been applied to microextrusion, including forward rod–backward cup extrusion and double cup (one forward, one backward) extrusion.

+Tooling and manufacturing challenges

+A key factor limiting the widespread use of microextrusion is the difficulty of producing and maintaining the required tooling.
+Dies and rams at the submillimetre scale must be manufactured with tolerances in the micrometre range, which demands high-precision machining, micro-electrodischarge machining, or laser-assisted techniques.
+Tool wear becomes a significant problem, as the reduced size of the forming surfaces increases the local stress and accelerates material degradation.
+New approaches such as coating dies with hard films and using ultrafine-grained tool steels are being tested to extend tool life.

+Another challenge lies in billet handling and positioning.
+At such small scales, misalignment of even a few microns can lead to incomplete filling of the die cavity or premature fracture of the workpiece.
+Automated micro-positioning systems and advanced sensor feedback mechanisms are being developed to improve alignment accuracy.
+Researchers are also investigating lubrication techniques, since conventional lubricants may not function effectively when the ratio of surface area to volume becomes very large.

+Efforts to overcome these tooling and handling difficulties include the integration of microextrusion into larger-scale forming systems, so that billets can be automatically prepared and transferred between stages.
+This type of hybrid manufacturing setup has been proposed as a way to make the production of microparts more economical for industrial applications.